William Strode (British Army officer)

 William Strode (1698 – 14 January 1776) was a British Army officer.
-He was colonel-in-chief of the 62nd Regiment of Foot from 1758 until 1776.
+He was colonel-in-chief of the 62nd Regiment of Foot from 1758 until his death in 1776.

 Life

 He joined the British Army in 1716.

-At the creation of the 62nd Regiment of Foot in 1758, he was created its first colonel-in-chief.
+Upon the creation of the 62nd Regiment of Foot in 1758, he was appointed its first Colonel-in-chief.

-In 1760 with Lieutenant-colonel John Jennings he was charged with holding Carrickfergus Castle which on 23 February was attacked by a French force of 600 men.
+In 1760, alongside Lieutenant-colonel John Jennings, he was responsible for the defence of Carrickfergus Castle, which was attacked on 23 February by a French force of 600 men.
 In 1763, he was posted with his regiment to the West Indies before joining William Howe in Canada.

-In 1770 he paid for the erection of a monument to the Duke of Cumberland in Cavendish Square.
-The statue was removed from the pedestal in the Second World War, and has now been lost.
+In 1770, he paid for the erection of a monument to the Duke of Cumberland in Cavendish Square.
+The statue was removed from its pedestal during the Second World War, and has since been lost.

-In 1772 he was based with his regiment in Oughterard in western Ireland.
-In July 1773 he moved to Dublin and in August 1774 to Cork.
-In July 1775 he moved briefly to Ballyshannon and soon after to Ballinroabe.
-In October 1775 he returned to Ballyshannon where he was joined by Lt Col John Anstruther.
+In 1772, he was based with his regiment in Oughterard in western Ireland.
+In July 1773, he moved to Dublin, and in August 1774 to Cork.
+In July 1775, he briefly moved to Ballyshannon before being posted in Ballinroabe.
+In October 1775, he returned to Ballyshannon, where he was joined by Lt Col John Anstruther.

-In 1772 he was court-martialled for failing to adequately clothe his regiment.
-He was found not guilty but asked to reimburse any man who had to pay for his own uniform.
+In 1772, he was court-martialled for failing to adequately clothe his regiment.
+He was acquitted but asked to reimburse any soldiers who had paid for their own uniforms.

-On 31 December 1775 he was posted to Galway.
-He died in Galway on 14 January 1776.
-His body was returned to England and he is buried in the nave of Westminster Abbey the supreme accolade.
-His tomb id designed by Richard Hayward.
+On 31 December 1775, he was posted to Galway, where he died on 14 January 1776.
+His body was returned to England, and he was buried in the nave of Westminster Abbey the supreme accolade.
+His tomb was designed by Richard Hayward.

-Valentine Jones became Colonel in Chief following his death and the regiment was reposted to North America to fight in the Revolutionary War.
+Valentine Jones became Colonel-in-Chief following Strode's death, and the regiment was subsequently reposted to North America to fight in the American Revolutionary War.